1jour1vin

 Beaujolais-Leynes

-The Beaujolais-Leynes AOC is a sub-appellation of the Beaujolais-Villages AOC, a regional appellation recognized since 1950.
+The Beaujolais-Leynes Appellation d'Origine Contrôlée (AOC) is a sub-appellation of the Beaujolais-Villages AOC, a regional appellation recognized since 1950.
 The latter was, in fact, the first appellation in France to use the term “villages.”
-Its vineyards cover approximately 6,200 hectares and encompass the 38 communes entitled to the Beaujolais-Villages appellation due to the unique characteristics of their terroir.
+Its vineyards cover approximately 6,200 hectares and encompass the 38 municipalities that are entitled to use the Beaujolais-Villages appellation due to the unique characteristics of their terroir.

-In the southern part of the Beaujolais vineyards, the soils are clay-limestone, dating from the Mesozoic era.
-Further north, the soils consist of alluvial deposits formed during the Tertiary and Quaternary periods.
+In the southern part of the Beaujolais wine region, the soils are clay-limestone, dating back to the Mesozoic Era.
+Further to the north, the soils consist of alluvial deposits formed during the Tertiary and Quaternary periods.
 The only grape variety used is, of course, Gamay noir à jus blanc.
-The Beaujolais-Leynes appellation is located in the far north of Beaujolais.
+The Beaujolais-Leynes appellation is located at the northernmost tip of the Beaujolais region.

 For more information, visit the website at Beaujolais-Leynes